Rock-A-Hula Baby

 "Rock-A-Hula Baby ("Twist" Special)" is a 1961 song recorded by Elvis Presley and performed in the 1961 film Blue Hawaii.
 The song was also released as a single.

 Background

 The song was recorded on March 23, 1961 at Radio Recorders in Hollywood, California.
-The RCA Victor 45 single was released on October 1, 1961.
+The RCA Victor 45 single was released on November 21, 1961, with Can't Help Falling in Love as the A-side.
 Steve Sholes produced the studio recording session.
 The Jordanaires provided the backing vocals.

-The song was published by Gladys Music, Inc., Elvis Presley's publishing company.
-It was written by Ben Weisman, Fred Wise, and Dolores Fuller, it is a genre mix of Hawaiian folk and rock and roll.
+The song was published by Gladys Music, Inc., Elvis Presley's publishing company and was written by Ben Weisman, Fred Wise, and Dolores Fuller, it is a genre mix of Hawaiian folk and rock and roll.
 It was the first song published by Fuller, who would eventually co-write a dozen songs for Presley.
 The title song of the 1991 film Rock-a-Doodle, which featured Elvis Presley's original backing vocal group The Jordanaires, parodied "Rock-a-Hula Baby".

 Charts

 "Rock-A-Hula Baby" peaked at No. 23 in the U.S. on the Billboard pop singles chart, No. 1 in Australia, No. 4 in Canada, and No. 1 in the Philippines.
 In the United Kingdom (UK), where it was a double A-sided release with "Can't Help Falling in Love", it peaked at No. 1 in the UK Singles Chart in February 1962, and spent four weeks at the chart summit.
 When re-released in March 2005, it reached No. 3 in the UK in a four-week chart run.